futurice/field-ops-guide/field-ops-guide.md

 Without automatic checks in place failures could go unnoticed for long periods of time and could cause low service utilization, lost ROI or angry end users who are unable to use the system.

-### QUESTION: Are all the running expenses handled by the Client?
+### Are all the running expenses handled by the Client?

 **What is the criteria for "yes"?**